Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started - Part 3.md

 Unlike with `ComponentLookup`, `PhysicsComponentLookup` requires the entity passed in to be a `SafeEntity`.
-The `FindPairsResult` properties `entityA` and `entityB` are of this type. `SafeEntity` can be implicitly casted to a normal Entity, but you can’t go the other way.
+The `FindPairsResult` properties `entityA` and `entityB` are of this type. `SafeEntity` can be implicitly casted to a normal `Entity`, but you can’t go the other way.
 Additionally, if safety checks are enabled, an exception will be thrown when a `SafeEntity` is used in a `PhysicsComponentLookup` inside a `RunImmediate()` or `ScheduleParallelUnsafe()` context.